oysteijo/npy_array/README.md

 # npy_array

-A simple library for reading and writing numpy arrays in C code.
-It is independent of Python both compile time and runtime.
+A simple library for reading and writing _Numpy_ arrays in C code.
+It is independent of _Python_ both compile time and runtime.

-This tiny C library can read and write Numpy arrays files (`.npy`) into memory and keep it in a C structure.
+This tiny C library can read and write _Numpy_ arrays files (`.npy`) into memory and keep it in a C structure.
 There is no matrix operations available, just reading and writing.
 There is not even methods to set and get elements of the array.

-The idea is that you can use `cblas` or something similar for the matrix operations.
+The idea is that you can use _cblas_ or something similar for the matrix operations.
 I therefore have no intentions of adding such features.

-I wrote this to be able to pass Keras saved neural network weight into a format that can be opened in a C implemented neural network.
+I wrote this to be able to pass _Keras_ saved neural network weight into a format that can be opened in a C implemented neural network.

-Credit should also go to Just Jordi Castells, and [his blogpost](http://jcastellssala.com/2014/02/01/npy-in-c/), which inspired me to write this.
+Credit should also go to _Just Jordi Castells_, and [his blogpost](http://jcastellssala.com/2014/02/01/npy-in-c/), which inspired me to write this.

 ### New of summer 2021

-The archive (`.npz`) files are now handeled by [libzip](https://libzip.org/).
-This redesign creates a dependency of libzip of course, but it simplifies the code a lot.
-It also makes it possible to read and save compressed numpy arrays.
+The archive (`.npz`) files are now handled by [_libzip_](https://libzip.org/).
+This redesign creates a dependency of _libzip_ of course, but it simplifies the code a lot.
+It also makes it possible to read and save compressed _Numpy_ arrays.
 It is therefore added a new public function:

     int
     npy_array_list_save_compressed( const char       *filename,